TheBlueDotGame/The-Accountant/docs/about.md

 ### Technology

 1. The programming language The Accountant software is written in is the [Go](https://go.dev/).
 The choice of programming language was made based on these arguments:
-    - Need for cryptography packages to be part of the standard library, so that it is well tested, maintained, reviewed and will not be dropped or forgotten.
+    - Need for cryptography packages to be part of the standard library, so that it is well tested, maintained, and reviewed.
      - Need for relatively fast language, best if compiled to multiple architectures and systems, without an interpreter or virtual machine.
 Go can be compiled on IoT devices and microcontrollers thanks to [TinyGo](https://tinygo.org/) compiler.
      - Language that can be compiled to [WebAssembly](https://webassembly.org/) to create a safe wallet for web applications.
 The TinyGo and Go compilers allow for that.
     - Language that is pragmatic and easy to maintain.
-    - Safe language, good if being garbage collectored  or having other safety feature helping with memory control.
+    - Safe language, garbage collected or having other safety feature helping with memory control.
     - Language that scales well and has good support for executing concurrent code.
-    - A testing feature built into the language.
+    - Tests built into the language.
     - Paradigm-independent language that will not force OOP or functional programming.
     - Good control over memory layout.
     - Good speed of development.